Gordon/Barrie Island

 The Municipality of Gordon/Barrie Island is a township in Manitoulin District in north central Ontario, Canada.
-It was formed on January 1, 2009, upon the amalgamation of the townships of Gordon and Barrie Island.
+It was formed on January 1, 2009, upon the amalgamation of the townships of Gordon (incorporated 1875) and Barrie Island.

-The township consists of the communities of Advance, Foxey, Ice Lake, Tobacco Lake and Barrie Island.
-Gordon/Barrie Island also contains three lakes: Nameless Lake, Tobacco Lake and Ice Lake.
+The township consists of the communities of Advance, Foxey, Ice Lake, Tobacco Lake, and Barrie Island.
+Gordon/Barrie Island also contains three lakes: Nameless Lake, Tobacco Lake, and Ice Lake.